-Applicant Declaration
+Applicant declaration

-I confirm that the evidence provided is my own work.
-It demonstrates my professional competence, and that I meet the HCPC standards of proficiency for biomedical scientists.
+meet the HCPC standards of profic ed is my own work.
+It demonstrates my professio ciency for biomedical scientists. nal competence, and that i

 Signature:

 Date:

-Training Manager/Coordinator Declaration
+Training Manager/Coordin nator Declaration

 Surname: Title:

-Forename:
+Forename: DOB:

 HCPC No: IBMS No (if applicable):

 Email Address:

-Telephone Number:
+Telephone No:

 Work Address:

-Postcode:
+Postcode: 7

-I declare that I have read and understood the HCPC standards of proficiency for biomedical scientists and can confirm that the named applicant is working at this level and fulfils these standards.
+erstood the HCPC standards of proficiency for bio

+confirm that the named applicant is working at this level and fulfils these standards

 Signature:

+Deter

 Date: